b0mbays/continuously_casting_dashboards/README.md

 - Automatically casts specified Home Assistant dashboards to Chromecast devices.
 - Monitors the casting state of each device and resumes casting if interrupted.
 - Entity changed dashboard casting (cast specific dashboards when an entity state changes).
+- Multiple dashboard casting for the same device (cast different dashboards at different times).
 - Configurable global time window for active casting.
 - Configurable casting interval.
 - Configurable volume per device.